 The problem is if we isolate more deltoids in the bench press with heavy loads we can strain the rotator cuff or worse.
 Good technique and not jumping up more than 20 pounds on a new set will help keep the throwing athlete safe from injury while gaining the throwing velocity benefits of the bench press.

 Checkout my instructional video on good technique for using the bench press to increase throwing velocity.

 Bench Press Scapular Function and the Throwing Athlete

-If you start the bench press for throwing velocity debate with a baseball strength coach that doesn’t promote it, their claim is that the bench press does not develop proper scapular function and therefore should be avoided.
-If we used that logic with every lift, drill and exercise then we would NOT have any training protocol to follow.
-Most drills, lifts and exercises isolate a specific movement or muscle group over another and isn’t completely sport specific because it is still not the actual skill of throwing or pitching.
+If you start the bench press for throwing velocity debate with a baseball strength coach that doesn't promote it, their claim is that the bench press does not develop the proper scapular function and therefore should be avoided.
+If we used that logic with every lift, drill, and exercise then we would NOT have any training protocol to follow.
+Most drills lifts, and exercises isolate a specific movement or muscle group over another and aren't completely sport specific because it is still not the actual skill of throwing or pitching.
 This is why most protocols use more than one exercise, lift or drill in a training program.

 I still do not understand the reason a strength coach would make his or her case for why they do not promote the bench press for throwing athletes because it does not fully activate the muscles that create scapular function when the purpose for using the bench press is to build the pec strength period.
 You should still use other pressing exercises like overhead presses to develop the scapular function.
 Oh no!
 I said overhead presses for throwing athletes.
 Another controversial topic that I will save for another article.